 Note that the user account that you are using here should meet these conditions:

 - the domain user should be an administrator in SSAS Tabular.

 You can set administrator for SSAS Tabular by right-clicking on SSAS Tabular instance in SSMS and Properties window,

 in the Security settings tab, add the user to administrators list.

 Effective User Name

-By default, EffectiveUserName is the username of logged in user to Power BI, or in other words EffectiveUserName is the Power BI account.
-The Power BI account should have enough access to SSAS Tabular database to fetch required data.
-If Power BI account is the account from the same domain as SSAS Tabular, then there is no problem, and security configuration can be set in SSAS Tabular.
+By default, EffectiveUserName is the username of the user logged in to Power BI, or in other words, EffectiveUserName is the Power BI account.
+The Power BI account should have enough access to SSAS Tabular database to fetch the required data.
+If the Power BI account is the account from the same domain as SSAS Tabular, then there is no problem, and security configuration can be set in SSAS Tabular.
 However, if domains are different, then you have to do UPN mapping.

 UPN Mapping in simple definition will map Power BI accounts to your local on-premises SSAS Tabular domain accounts.
 Because in my example I don’t use the same domain account for my Power BI account, so I set up UPN as below.